Opinion | Allies and enemies are testing Biden. How he reacts will set the tone for his presidency.

 Three major U.S. allies — Israel, Egypt and Turkey — are all signaling displeasure with the administration.
-Many Israelis are upset that Biden hasn’t called Prime Minister Benjamin Netanyahu yet.
+Many Israelis were upset that Biden hadn’t called Prime Minister Benjamin Netanyahu upon taking office.
 Danny Danon, Israel’s former ambassador to the United Nations and now chairman of the international arm of Netanyahu’s Likud party, even took to Twitter to voice his displeasure.
 What gall.
 Netanyahu, who removed a picture of himself with President Donald Trump from his Twitter profile banner only on Jan.
 11, has no cause for complaint.
 He got far too close with the previous president, so it’s no surprise that he is on the outs with this one.
-The U.S.-Israel alliance will continue, but Biden is signaling that he will not be as solicitous of Netanyahu as Trump was.
+The U.S.-Israel alliance will continue (the two leaders finally spoke on Wednesday), but Biden is signaling that he will not be as solicitous of Netanyahu as Trump was.

 Meanwhile, Turkish President Recep Tayyip Erdogan is castigating the United States for supposedly supporting Kurdish fighters who executed 13 Turkish hostages in northern Iraq.
 It’s quite a stretch to blame the United States for the actions of the Kurdistan Workers’ Party (PKK), which has been designated a terrorist organization by Washington.
 Erdogan is trying to deflect domestic anger and to set the terms of his relationship with the new president.
 He will have to learn that Biden likely will be far tougher on him than Trump was.